Smart Timing Synchronization for Small Data Transmission: System Model

 \section{System Model}

-We consider an LTE-M/NB-IoT system, such as the one shown in Fig.~\ref{fig:SystemModel}, where a BS serves C-IoT UEs within a cell.
-We consider a cell radius between $1.5$~km, which is characteristic of an urban setting, to $5$~km, that may be seen in a more rural environment.
+We consider a C-IoT system, such as the one shown in Fig.~\ref{fig:SystemModel}, where a base station serves UEs within a cell.
+We model the cell as a Euclidean ball in $\mathbb{R}^2$, represented as

+where $r_\text{cell}$ is the cell-radius.
+Note that this is an approximation.
+Real-world cell coverage may not be circular~\cite{curry20205g, simic2017coverage}.
+Coverage varies depending on a variety of factors including antenna-type, physical environment around the base station, overlapping cell coverage, use of carrier aggregation, and other deployment factors, e.g.,~\cite{curry20205g, simic2017coverage, xu2020understanding, chiaraviglio2021massive, ye2024dissecting}.

+We consider $1.5~\text{km} \leq r_\text{cell} \leq 5~\text{km}$ to capture a range of possible deployment scenarios from an urban setting to a more rural environment.
 Our choice of the lower end of cell size is based on TA validation for small cells (e.g., indoor distributed systems) being trivial due to the limited intra-cell mobility of UEs.
-On the other hand, we choose the higher end of the cell size based on typical values of cell radius in real-world deployments.
+Therefore, we do not consider such pico/femto cell scenarios or indoor environments.
+On the other hand, we choose the higher end of the cell size based on typical values of cell radius in macro-cells in real-world deployments, with no line-of-sight restrictions~\cite{maccartney2017rural}.

-C-IoT traffic is typically sporadic and uplink heavy in nature, with data packet inter-arrival times commonly ranging between few seconds to a day~\cite[Annex.
+C-IoT traffic is typically sporadic and uplink-heavy in nature, with data packet inter-arrival times commonly ranging between few seconds to a day~\cite[Annex.
 E]{tr_45820},~\cite[Annex.
 A]{tr_36888}.
 To save battery between transmissions, C-IoT UEs enter a \textit{sleep} state using DRX.
-Accordingly, the UE enters an idle DRX (IDRX) mode after the completion of message exchange with the BS and a subsequent wait period.
-Upon request for data transfer either by the BS on IDRX pages (mobile terminated data) or by the application for uplink data (mobile originated data), the UE enters an active connected mode, which requires an extended duration of time to complete the RAP prior to entering the active connected mode~\cite{hoglund20183gpp}.
-When the UE has a small amount of data to transmit, the uplink data can be piggybacked on one of the RAP messages for faster completion using EDT to achieve a battery life extension of up to three years.
-By using PURs, power consumption can be reduced further by up to $50\%$ when compared to EDT~\cite{hoglund20203gpp}.
+Accordingly, the UE enters an idle DRX (IDRX) mode after the completion of the message exchange with the base station and a subsequent wait period.
+Upon request for data transfer either by the base station on IDRX pages (mobile terminated data) or by the application for uplink data (mobile originated data), the UE enters an active connected mode, which requires an extended duration of time to complete the random access procedure prior to entering the active connected mode~\cite{hoglund20183gpp}.
+When the UE has a small amount of data to transmit, the uplink data can be piggybacked on one of the random access messages for faster completion using RA-SDT to achieve a battery life extension of about $1.5$ times~\cite{s24175706}.
+By using CG-SDT, battery life of a C-IoT UE can be increased by up to $3.5$ times when compared to legacy random-access based approaches~\cite{s24175706}.